jmcdonald1/openshift4/README.md

 ## **Presentations** ##
 The exercises are self-explanatory and are meant to guide participants through the entire lab.
 All concepts are explained as they are introduced.

-There is an optional presentation available to support the workshops and explain Automation, the basics of Ansible and the topics of the exercises in more detail.
+Today's presentation is available to support the workshop and explain Automation, the basics of Ansible and the topics of the exercises in more detail.
 Today's Workshop presentation can be downloaded [here](https://uploads-ssl.webflow.com/64dd02f7406bf2448a30e68f/662fdbc786abd010d11d18b8_Satellite%20Automation.pdf)

+## **Time Planning** ##
+The time required to do the workshops strongly depends on multiple factors: the number of participants, how familiar those are with Linux in general and how much discussions are done in between.

+Having said that, the presentation should take about 40 minutes, with a 10-minute break, then the exercises themselves should take roughly 3 hours.
+We will break every 40 minutes or so to complete three polling questions, allowing the group to qualify for CPEs.
+This workshop is accredited by NASBA, which requires one CPE credit to be awarded for every 50 minutes of teaching.
+The polling questions ensure participants are present and working on presented content.
+You will be awarded credits as long as you respond to the polling questions.

+Certificates with the awarded amount of CPEs should be sent out to the attendees within 5 business days, post-event.

 ## **Welcome to Your Ansible Automation Platform Workshop Tour!**
 Get ready to unlock the power of automation!
 This workshop will guide you through the exciting world of Ansible Automation Platform (AAP), equipping you to automate IT tasks and streamline your processes.